swipswaps/objectiv-analytics/analysis/README.md

 own data.
 The full model hub reference is found [here](https://objectiv.io/docs/modeling/Objectiv/bach_open_taxonomy.ModelHub/).
 The Metabase example is made to work with our [quickstart demo](https://objectiv.io/docs/quickstart-guide/), in which Metabase is included.
+See the section at the end of this readme for how to set up Metabaser integration for your data.

 ## Setup development environment
 This section is only required for development of the bach and open taxonomy packages.